This article has been reviewed by tax expert Erica Gellerman, CPA.

 As a small business owner, keeping your finances in order is a top priority.
 For some, it is also a constant struggle.
 That’s why there are tax preparers and financial advisors.
 These folks understand the tax code and can help you with your business tax returns, accounting needs, and general tax compliance requirements.

-However, not all financial advisors are the same.
+However, not all financial professionals are the same.

 As a small business owner, it behooves you to know what an enrolled agent can do, and how one can help your business.